davemolk/ghost/README.md

 # ghost
-Get and parse a URL's Wayback Machine history, save all archived links, run a whois lookup, and get IP addresses while you're at it.
+For passive recon...get and parse a URL's Wayback Machine history, save all archived links, run a whois lookup, and get IP addresses while you're at it.

 ![demo](ghost.gif)